 What Is Clean Eating?

 This is in contrast with diets that involve packaged food, lots of processed sugar and carbs, or both.
-Because these kinds of junk foods are sometimes full of toxins and chemicals that do more harm than good, eating clean provides many health benefits such as weight loss and maintaining a healthy body mass index (BMI).
+Because these kinds of junk foods are full of added sugars, solid fats, and sometimes even toxins and chemicals that do more harm than good, eating clean provides many health benefits such as weight loss and maintaining a healthy body mass index (BMI).

 Want to build an attention-grabbing bubble butt, blast away fat that’s stored in all the wrong places, spring-clean your diet, turn back the clock on your skin, skyrocket your self-confidence and shatter your insecurities?
 Check out the BetterMe app and set this plan in motion!